Cladding spraying in Lichfield

 A survey settles what the building actually needs:

 The work then follows that written specification in order, finishing with an elevation-by-elevation check before handover.
-Tamworth, Cannock and Burton upon Trent are covered by the same approach, and so is Birmingham itself.
-Where a site stays operational during the work, the programme is sequenced around deliveries, parking and opening hours, all of which the survey records in advance.
+We use the same approach whether we’re in Tamworth, Cannock, Burton upon Trent, or Birmingham itself.
+If a site stays operational during the work, we sequence the programme around deliveries, parking, and opening hours.
+The survey records all of that in advance.

 A straight answer on what spraying cannot fix

 We are equally clear about the limits.
 Spraying cannot restore steel that corrosion has gone through, hold together composite panels that are delaminating, or compensate for fixings that have failed.
-Where the survey finds those conditions, the report recommends repair or replacement first, and the coating proposal waits or is withdrawn.
+Where the survey finds those conditions, the report recommends repair or replacement first.
+The coating proposal waits or is withdrawn.
 The distinction we draw is between cosmetic failure, which spraying addresses well, and structural failure, which it must never be used to hide.

 That honesty occasionally costs us a job.
 It also means that when we do recommend spraying, the recommendation is worth something.